getappmap/appmap-js/docs/guides/refine-appmap-data.md

 ```

 The top 20 methods in these files are called more than 1500 times!
 Removing them from the
-recordings will make the AppMaps easier to understand, without eliminating any
+recordings will make the AppMap Diagrams easier to understand, without eliminating any
 interesting information.

 ## Step 2: Eliminate the noise